-and contributions to employee benefit plans are processed completely and accurately.
-Control Number Description of Controls Tests of Operating Effectiveness Results 4.5 A Plan Administration Checklist is completed by the Plan Consultant to document the year- end employer allocations and required discrimination testing performed by BPAS in accordance with plan terms.
-Inspected the overall Plan Administration Checklist tracking documentation and the Plan Administration Checklist for a sample of plans to determine if checklists were completed to evaluate if year-end allocations and discrimination testing were completed.
-No exceptions noted.
-4.6 Daily, transactions entered into the OmniDC system are compared to the Net Trade Recap Report to assess the accuracy of the contribution information that was entered and processed.
+ioi aii tor and contributions to employee benefit plans are processed completely and decarately.
+BPAS's Control Tests of Controls Results 4.6 Daily, transactions entered into the OmniDC system are compared to the Net Trade Recap Report to assess the accuracy of the contribution information that was entered and processed.
 Inspected the Net Trade Recap Report and other related supporting documentation for a sample of days to determine if management completed a review to assess the accuracy of the contribution information that was entered and processed.
 No exceptions noted.